 In this configuration, both the 12V and User (Vu) supplies will be turned on during the sample period and turned off again at completion of sampling.
-This assumes that none of the devices (including the rain bucket) require continuous power and that the rain bucket does not require a pull-up resistor.
+This assumes that none of the devices (including the rain bucket) require continuous power.

-The "Warmup Time" of 2s means that power will be applied to the sensors for at least two seconds before any sampling is performed.
+The "Warm-up Time" of 2s means that power will be applied to the sensors for at least two seconds before any sampling is performed.
 This gives time for the sensors to initialise themselves, take their readings and apply the correct values to the signal lines before the values are sampled and logged.
-The maximum warmup time is 25s.
+The maximum warm-up time is 25s.

 The User (Vu) voltage may be set between +2 and +12V, this voltage can also be trimmed using the "Trim" option.
-The "Set Voltage" can be used whilst measuring the Vu output to aide quick adjustment.
+The "Apply Voltage Settings" can be used whilst measuring the Vu output to aide quick adjustment.
 If possible it is best to use the "On When Sampling" option for two reasons, to reduce power, and to avoid permanent DC voltages along the cables.
 This becomes an issue if the cable is punctured allowing water to seep in.
 Damage due to electrolysis will be greatly accelerated with the presence of a permanent DC voltage.